 Still, they all lack an external microphone port.
 But this is something very common even in the best vlogging cameras.
 Most cameras that are really useful for vlogs are compact, so they usually lack the space for an external port.
 This feature is only common in more bulky cameras like DSLRs or camcorders.

-The best solution is getting an external recorder and connect a microphone to it.
+The best solution is to get an external recorder and connect a microphone to it.

-So, since you’re going to need to invest in good audio sooner or later, having a well-priced camera that can still record 1080p video can allow you start recording very high quality videos on a tight budget.
+So, since you’re going to need to invest in good audio sooner or later, having a well-priced camera that can still record 1080p video can allow you to start recording very high-quality videos on a tight budget.
 That’s why I’ve made this list.
 I tested and looked for lots of information from customers, and these are the winners between vloggers: